Dog Constantly Panting (What’s Normal and What’s Not?)

 Panting is a normal behavior in dogs, but constant panting can leave pet owners feeling anxious and worried.
 While some causes are harmless, others may indicate a more serious health condition that requires attention.

-We outline the common reasons for a dog constantly panting, what you can do at home, and when to seek veterinary help.
+We outline the common reasons for a dog constantly panting, what you can do at home, and when to seek veterinary care.

 Sometimes, panting is a warning sign of something life-threatening, making it important to look at the bigger picture of your dog’s health.